-Depending on how well the neighborhood response team has done and how comfortable neighborhood leaders are with preparedness level neighborhood, the planning committee, block captain and other leaders might want to take the next steps.
+Depending on how well the neighborhood response team has done and how comfortable neighborhood leaders are with the preparedness level in the neighborhood, the planning committee, block captain and other leaders might want to take the next steps.
 They include hazard reduction, ongoing training and drills.
-Detailed information on these and other aspects of neighborhood preparedness are available through the California Emergency Management Agency (CalEMA) www.calema.ca.gov, the ESP Focus sheets and other programs sponsored by local Offices of Emergency Services.
+Detailed information on these and other aspects of neighborhood preparedness are available through the Governor's Office of Emergency Services (OES) at www.oes.ca.gov, the ESP Focus sheets and other programs sponsored by local Offices of Emergency Services.